cpapazaf/dotfiles/README.md

 ## Additional Configurations

 - Enable Access to disk for MAC OS 10.14 and later by following this ["link"](https://osxdaily.com/2018/10/09/fix-operation-not-permitted-terminal-error-macos/)
+- Spotlight.
+To prevent spotlight indexing your code (especially when installing dependencies) it is advised to exclude the folder you keep all the repos in.
+This is the reason we ask for a folder path at the moment of configuration.
+These dotfiles will not configure spotlight.
+Please do it manually through System Preferences->Spotlight->Privacy.

 ### Change git config name/email based on directories